munyite-megzs/ToyProblems/README.md

 # ToyProblems
-This are the algorithms that I have solved from hackerrank site:-)
+These are the algorithms that I have solved from hackerrank site:-)